icopy-site/awesome-cn/docs/awesome/awesome-game-remakes.md

 - [Aleph One](https://github.com/Aleph-One-Marathon/alephone) - The open source continuation of Bungie’s Marathon 2 game engine.
 - [Allegiance](https://github.com/FreeAllegiance/Allegiance) - Allegiance is RTS and FPS Space Combat game.
 - [BetterSpades](https://github.com/xtreme8000/BetterSpades/) - Ace Of Spades open source implementation that runs on older machines.
+- [Barrett](https://github.com/lunarmeadow/barrett/) - Advanced and featureful Rise of the Triad source port for modern systems.
 - [BStone](https://github.com/bibendovsky/bstone) - A source port of Blake Stone: Aliens Of Gold and Blake Stone: Planet Strike.
 - [CatacombGL](https://github.com/ArnoAnsems/CatacombGL) - Windows source port of Catacomb 3D and the Catacomb Adventure series.
+- [Chasm-Reverse](https://github.com/Panzerschrek/Chasm-Reverse) - "PanzerChasm" is a free recreation of the game "Chash: - The Rift" by "ActionForms" using the original game data (CSM.BIN file).
 - [Chocolate Doom](https://github.com/chocolate-doom/chocolate-doom) - Source port that is minimalist, historically accurate and includes ports of Heretic and Hexen, and Strife. :flower_playing_cards:
 - [Chocolate Quake](https://github.com/Henrique194/chocolate-quake) - A purist Quake source port that restores the original look and feel of v1.09 and earlier.
 - [ClassiCube](https://github.com/ClassiCube/ClassiCube) - Minecraft Classic compatible client written in C from scratch. :flower_playing_cards: